 - Even though you may not see each other every day, when you do, it’s all more special.

 - A long-distance relationship could be one of the few ways you avoid taking each other for granted.

-This list can go on, but you get the idea.
+This list can go on, but it’s only to give you an idea.
 Long-distance relationships get a bad rap because people focus on what they don’t have rather than on what they do.
 That said, long-distance relationships can also get hard.

 If you don’t have the means to see each other as often as you’d like, one of you might be tempted to find intimacy with someone else.
 In a healthy relationship, you’d talk about it before it happens, but sometimes the impulse can be too strong.

-People who act on this impulse and cheat on their partner tend to regret it afterward.
+People who act on this impulse and cheat on their partner tend to regret it afterwards.
 But once the trust is broken, it is hard to rebuild.

 If a long-distance relationship lasts a long-time there’s a chance it’ll get boring, or your feelings may start to fade away.

 If you wanted to be alone, you would just be single.
 But you are in a relationship, which means you want to be with someone else.
 And if you want a romantic relationship or you are in one, then physical intimacy has to be part of it.